HostReady

 • Finishing standard: good, ready for rental (PLN 2,200/m2 finishing)

-• Settlement form: ryczalt 8.5%/12.5% as private rental or JDG
+• Settlement form: ryczalt 8.5%/12.5% on gross income as private rental or JDG

 • Airbnb commission 14%, Booking commission 18%